 Management is required to make estimates and judgments that affect the reported amount of assets, liabilities, revenue, and expenses and disclosure of contingent assets and liabilities in the accompanying financial statements.
 Actual results may differ from these estimates.
-The most significant of these estimates includes the estimate of costs to complete using the over-time revenue recognition accounting method, the estimate of useful lives for property, plant, and equipment, cash flow estimates used for testing the recoverability of assets, pension plan and postretirement obligation assumptions, estimates for inventory obsolescence, fair value estimates around assets and assumed liabilities from acquisitions, estimates for the valuation and useful lives of intangible assets, legal reserves, and the estimate of future environmental costs.
+The most significant of these estimates includes the estimate of costs to complete on contracts using the over-time revenue recognition accounting method, cash flow estimates used for testing the recoverability of assets, pension plan and postretirement obligation assumptions, estimates for inventory obsolescence, fair value estimates around assets and assumed liabilities from acquisitions, estimates for the valuation and useful lives of intangible assets, legal reserves, and the estimate of future environmental costs.
 Changes in estimates of contract sales, costs, and profits are recognized using the cumulative catch-up method of accounting.
 This method recognizes in the current period the cumulative effect of the changes on current and prior periods.
 Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
-During the three months ended March 31, 2020 and 2019, there were no significant changes in estimated contract costs.
-In the opinion of management, all adjustments considered necessary for a fair presentation have been reflected in these financial statements.
+During the three and six months ended June 30, 2020 and 2019, there were no significant changes in estimated contract costs.